Buyer's Guide to Laser Engraver and Cutter Products

 If you are satisfied with simply laser marking the metal, you can achieve it on stainless steel and Titanium (but not other metals) with 6 W laser engravers.
 Laser marking is defined here as changing the color of the metal surface as a result of overheating.
 Laser marking is however less durable than laser engraving because the depth of the color change is much lower.
 Laser-marked surfaces can withstand just a few scrubs with fine sandpaper.
 For this purpose, the XF+ laser engraver with High-Resolution Lenses.

-Nevertheless, if you want to do it really fast (>30 mm/s), then you will either need a laser with 15 W of optical power or the XT-50 laser engraver and cutter.
+Nevertheless, if you want to do it really fast (>30 mm/s), then you will either need a laser with 15 W of optical power or the XT-50 laser cutter and engraver.
 Depending on the chemical composition and type of stainless steel you can assume speeds of 0.5 - 2 mm/s, 8 -15 mm/s, or 20-40 mm/s for the XF+ High Resolution Lens,PLH3D-15W respectively.

 Wood